afbc04/spendsheets/requirements/use-cases/entry-loan/list-loans.md

 ### Normal Flow

 1. User indicates he wants to list categories
-2. System list categories, providing informations such as:
+2. System list loan entries, providing informations such as:
     - ID
     - ID of Category
     - Date of last change